cloudeteer/playground-stackit/prod-stackit/terraform/10_launchpad/README.md

 - Object Storage provisioned for Terraform Remote State.
 - Credentials securely stored as GitHub secrets.

-Currently, a Launchpad Virtual Machine for a GitHub private runner is missing, but with StackIT, we may explore this possibility in the coming weeks. 🚀
+Currently, a Launchpad Virtual Machine for a GitHub private runner is missing, but with STACKIT, we may explore this possibility in the coming weeks. 🚀